 Top 5 things to do in Cannes

-1. Walk in the footsteps and see the handprints of the movie greats.
+1. Walk in the footsteps and see the handprints of movie greats.

-2. Stroll along La Croisette among the jet-set and the high fashion stores.
+2. Stroll along La Croisette among the jet-set and high fashion stores.

-3. Relax and sunbathe in the soft sands beside the Mediterranean waters.
+3. Relax and sunbathe in soft sands beside the Mediterranean waters.

-4. Enjoy cordon bleu cuisine and wine enjoyed al fesco in the Old Town.
+4. Enjoy cordon bleu food & wine enjoyed al fesco in the Old Town.

-5. Visit the local islands and the hear the story of the Man in the Iron Mask.
+5. Visit the local islands and hear the story of the Man in the Iron Mask.

 Nowadays plenty of hustle among the bustle as the streets swarm with excited movie fans mingling with the tourists along the palm trees of the promenade and the balderdash of the bucket-shop alley of Rue Meynadier.